uclaacm/hackschool-f18/session-5-frontend-react/README.md

 />
 ```

 That is exactly what React enables you to do.
-You can define your own HTML tags.
+You can define your own HTML-like tags that can be accessed through JavaScript.
 These are called **components**.

 Once you define a component, you can easily reuse it.